Biden hails European trip as a success

 Mr. Biden said the pope called him “a good Catholic” and told him that he should continue to receive the Eucharist.

 The president then went to work patching up a frayed relationship with France, one of America’s oldest allies.
-In September the U.S., United Kingdom, and Australia announced a defense agreement to help Australia develop nuclear submarines.
+In September, the U.S., Britain and Australia announced a defense agreement to help Australia develop nuclear submarines.

 Australia then scuttled a multi-billion deal with France, which was to provide it with convention submarines.
 France reacted angrily to the news, recalling its ambassador to the U.S. back to Paris.